mdadil2019/GameAPI_Skeleton/README.md

 # GameAPI_Skeleton
-An skeleton API of game using django rest framework and postgresQL
+A skeleton API of the game using Django rest framework and PostgreSQL

 Player endpoint: http://127.0.0.1:8000/players/